Yoga Teacher Training

 -

-Our UK-approved course includes:
+The course fee includes:

-A comprehensive online teacher training manual
+A comprehensive teacher training manual

-All lectures, tuition, tests, and mentoring
+All lectures, tuition, assessments, and mentoring

-A 200-hour certificate upon successful completion
+A 200-hour teacher training certificate upon successful completion

 -